atolye15/checklist/checklists/configure-php-cs-fix.md

 category: Back-End
 date: "2020-03-23"
 tags: ['php', 'symfony', 'configure']
 description: Sometimes, we mess up the basic rules of code style.
 So we need a friend to cover our back!
-With PHP we are using PHP CS Fixer and to configure it we follow the steps below.
+With PHP we are using PHP CS Fixer by to configure it we follow the steps below.
 ---

 - [ ] Make sure PHP CS Fixer installed for the development environment only